wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-overview.md

 - **Maximum composability** - open-source and extensible for widespread adoption and integration with other protocols
 - **Custom attestation** - optionally add external verifiers and configure custom message attestation thresholds

+## Integration Paths

 Integrators looking to deploy their token to connected chains can use the NTT framework or the Token Bridge.
-Both options carry a distinct integration path and feature set depending on your requirements:
+Both options carry a distinct integration path and feature set depending on your requirements, as outlined in the following sections.

 ### Native Token Transfers